bojunliu0818/ts-dart-public/README.md

 The software package can be installed and runned on Linux, Windows, and MacOS (x86_64)

-Dependency of Python and Python packages:
+Dependency of Python and Python packages (suggested):

 ```bash
 python >= 3.9